charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 |myExperiment|82|
 |WfCommons|7|

 We have about 500 workflows, 8 versions per experiment, 5 executions per experiment, 1000 core-seconds per execution, which amounts to 20,000,000 core-seconds or 32 cores working for 7 days.
+[DSK: the requirements are supposed to be in CPU core-hours and GPU hours]

 <!-- 500 * 8 * 5 * 1000 / 60/60/24 -->

 Of these, 5% of experiments have GPU tasks.
 Therefore, we estimate our tasks require 1,000,000 GPU-seconds or 2 GPUs working continuously for 7 days.

-Each experiment emits about 300Mb of data.
+Each experiment emits about 300 Mb of data.
 During execution, we need to store the full output so that we can compare their differences.
 If we use 32 concurrent workers and a safety factor of 10, this gives 100Gb during execution.
 After the execution, we only need to store the "large" results (see Description of Codes) of the failing experiments, so they can be investigated further.
 We estimate 10% of the 4,000 executions (i.e., 400 executions) will fail.
-This leaves us with 120Gb.
+This leaves us with 120 Gb.
 We will likely be able to complete the analysis within a few months.

+[DSK: Are the numbers below in hours or seconds - they are not consistent with the text above]

 |Resource|Request|
 |------|---|